Geneva Consensus Declaration: Withdrawals

 On January 28, 2021, U.S. president Joe Biden removed the United States from the declaration.
 President Biden continued to encourage other states, such as Burkina Faso and Benin, to withdraw as well.
 These nations permit abortion only in certain circumstances.

 On January 24, 2025, Marco Rubio announced the United States' intention under the second presidency of Donald Trump to rejoin the Geneva Consensus Declaration.
 On January 27, Dorothy Fink, Acting Secretary of the U.S. Department of Health and Human Services, announced that the U.S. had rejoined the declaration.

 The declaration was signed by Iván Duque of Colombia, but was withdrawn by Gustavo Petro shortly after taking office as president.
 On January 17, 2023, Brazil president Lula da Silva removed Brazil from the declaration.

 Original signatories

 The declaration was signed by unspecified "ministers and high representatives of Governments" from the Bahrain, Belarus, Benin, Brazil, Burkina Faso, Cameroon, Democratic Republic of the Congo, Republic of the Congo, Djibouti, Egypt, Eswatini, The Gambia, Georgia, Haiti, Hungary, Indonesia, Iraq, Kenya, Kuwait, Libya, Nauru, Niger, Oman, Pakistan, Paraguay, Poland, Saudi Arabia, Senegal, South Sudan, Sudan, Uganda, United Arab Emirates, United States, and Zambia.
 As the signatories were unspecified, there is no evidence that the signatories were empowered to bind any country.

+Most of the signatories are among the 20 worst countries to be a woman according to Georgetown University's Women, Peace and Security Index.
+With the exception of the US (ranked 19th), none of the top twenty countries on the index signed.